-Candidates for the Bachelor of Music with an emphasis in Performance will enroll in MUS 4241 in order to present a full recital consisting of 45 minutes of music for the Junior and Senior recitals.
+Candidates for the Bachelor of Music with an emphasis in Performance will enroll in MUS 4241 in order to present a recital.
+Junior recitals require a minimum of 30 minutes of music and Senior recitals require 45 minutes of music.